Mohd-suhail-itsoftwareengineer/linux-basics-course/README.md

-# The Linux Basics Course
+# The Linux Basics Course > the basic command enviroment with real example for the real synrio

 These are notes from the [Linux Basics Course](https://bit.ly/3gGnxm0) hosted on KodeKloud.

 # Table of Contents

 - [01-Introduction](docs/01-Introduction)